DanBurton/tardis/README.md

 # TardisT

+The State monad allows you
+to send information forwards to the future, or to receive such information from the past.
+The Reverse State monad allows you to do the reverse: send information backwards to the past, or receive information from the future.

-Basically, TardisT is a monad transformer that provides state operations that allow you to communicate with both the future and the past.
+TardisT is a monad transformer that provides state operations that allow you to send information to both the future *and* the past, as well as receive information from both directions.
+It is isomorphic to a StateT on top of a ReverseStateT, or vice-versa.

 See Control.TardisT.Example for an example.